IU-PR/Capstone_project/content/docs/2025/UniTrip/week6.md

 The player explores detailed 2.5D university locations, interacts with NPCs (students and professors), and participates in mini-quests and dialogues to learn more about student life, infrastructure, and feel the atmosphere of the university.

-At the current stage, two locations are fully implemented — including quests, navigation, and NPC interactions.
+At the current stage, two locations are fully implemented — including quests, walking, and NPC interactions.

 ### Features